 The Name - Flandrien Hotel

-The nickname “Flandrien” was first used to describe the tough Flemish track cyclists who competed at the six-day races in the USA in the early decades of the twentieth century.
-The term was later adopted for the gutsy riders from Flanders who dominated the Ronde van Vlaanderen and other Spring classics.
+The nickname “Flandrien” was first used to describe the Flemish track cyclists who competed at 6-day races in the USA in the early decades of the twentieth century.
+The term was later adopted for the gutsy riders from Flanders who dominated the Spring Classics.

 As co-founder of the Flandrien Hotel, Bernard Moerman combines his almost 40 years of international sports and business experience in his work as a storyteller, executive coach, Lecturer on leadership at Antwerp Management School and multiple TED speaker.

 His aim is to support people to find purpose and direction in life and work.
 Bernard was previously owner of the 3M Professional Cycling Team, and founder of ‘The Cycling Center’ which hosted more than 1000 aspiring professional cyclists.

 Jamie Anderson is an academic, author, four-time TED speaker and Champion Cyclist who has podiumed at mutiple Masters-level World and UCI Gran Fondo World Series events.
 Jamie is the current European Masters Games Champion in the Time Trial Discipline.

 The Flandrien Hotel is the realisation of a life –long dream for Jamie who has made it his passion to support people in thriving across the three interconnected domains of work, life and cycling.